mui/material-ui/docs/src/pages/demos/dialogs/dialogs.md

 When dialogs become too long for the user’s viewport or device, they scroll.

-- `scroll=paper` the content of the dialog scrolls within the paper element.
-- `scroll=body` the content of the dialog scrolls within the body element.

 Try the demo below to see what we mean:

 {{"demo": "pages/demos/dialogs/ScrollDialog.js"}}